coreinfrastructure/best-practices-badge/doc/other.md

     known vulnerabilities.
 This is OWASP Top 10 (2013) number A9 (using known vulnerable components).
 See also
     <a href="http://www.aspectsecurity.com/research-presentations/the-unfortunate-reality-of-insecure-libraries">The Unfortunate Reality of Insecure Libraries</a>.

-    TODO: What about vendoring, where code is copied in with the express intent of *only* using that copied version?
+    *TODO*: What about vendoring, where code is copied in with the express intent of *only* using that copied version?
     (These are intentional forks.)
 There's a risk of divergence and failure to apply security fixes both ways.